NicolajHP/chittyChatty/README.txt

 R3: The Chitty-Chat service has to broadcast every published message, together with the current Lamport timestamp, to all participants in the system, by using gRPC.
 It is an implementation decision left to the students, whether a Vector Clock or a Lamport timestamp is sent.
 R4: When a client receives a broadcasted message, it has to write the message and the current Lamport timestamp to the log
-R5: Chat clients can join at any time.
+R5: Chat clients can join at any time. - check
 R6: A "Participant X  joined Chitty-Chat at Lamport time L" message is broadcast to all Participants when client X joins, including the new Participant.
-R7: Chat clients can drop out at any time.
+R7: Chat clients can drop out at any time. - check
 R8: A "Participant X left Chitty-Chat at Lamport time L" message is broadcast to all remaining Participants when Participant X leaves.